PeterCamilleri/CX16/docs/proc_grammar.md

 constants   &rarr; constant ("," constant)* constant    &rarr; ("+" | "-")? cterm (("+" | "-" | "or") cterm)*
-cterm       &rarr; cfactor (("*" | "/" | "%" | "and") cfactor)*
+            -- data types and operators must be compatible. cterm       &rarr; cfactor (("*" | "/" | "%" | "and") cfactor)*
-cfactor     &rarr; number | string | c_ident | ("(" constant ")") | ("not" cfactor)
+            -- data types and operators must be compatible. cfactor     &rarr; number | string | c_ident | ("(" constant ")") | ("not" cfactor)
             -- c_ident must be a constant either predefined or previously defined in the code.
             -- data types and operators must be compatible.